rustleupchef/Machine-Learning/Send and Receive/README.md

 This code is used to send a message form the computer that has the sensor tile connected to it.

-You can the port and Ip adress in the Details.txt file
+Details.txt

+    . me and the

+    .me and the boys